 In order to cover the milestones of the BIPM roadmap, several laboratories in the world embarked in an international projects in order to enable the comparison between the potential optical clocks candidate for the redefinition of the second.

 In Europe for instance, several metrology laboratories engaged in the realization of a large fibre network linking the different European entities using a dedicated dark fibre.
 The most established one is the link between the German metrology laboratory Physikalisch-Technische Bundesanstalt (PTB) and the French Metrology laboratory Systèmes de Référence Temps-Espace (LNE-SYRTE).
-This link of 1400 km, demonstrated the first frequency comparison between two optical clock of its kind across national borders between fully independent clocks at the level of 10-17 [17].
+This link of 1400 km, demonstrated the first frequency comparison between two optical clocks of its kind across national borders between fully independent clocks at the level of 10-17 fractional accuracy [17].